imsalmanmalik/AWS-CLI-Resource-Tracker-Using-Shell-Script/README.md

 ## Prerequisites
 Before using this project, ensure the following:

-1. You have an AWS account with the necessary permissions to access and retrieve resource information.
+1. You have an AWS account with the necessary permissions to access and retrieve resource information.<b>
-2. You have an EC2 instance running Ubuntu, and you can SSH into it.
+2. You have an EC2 instance running Ubuntu, and you can SSH into it.<b>
-3. AWS CLI is installed on your EC2 instance.
+3. AWS CLI is installed on your EC2 instance.<b>
-4. jq is installed on your EC2 instance.
+4. jq is installed on your EC2 instance.<b>
-5. The instance key's permissions are set correctly (chmod 600).
+5. The instance key's permissions are set correctly (chmod 600).<b>